 With the establishing of dtp young entertainment in 2004, dtp has become a big player in the market for children's games.
 The company got into software developing with the acquisition of German studios 4Head (reformed to Cranberry Production, Hanover; 2007) and House of Tales (Bremen; 2008).
 In 2008 dtp was the biggest contractor for German development studios in the entertainment software market.

-Dtp is known for well-localised and/or synchronised adventure games.
+Dtp was known for well-localised and/or synchronised adventure games.
 Especially for such games the label ANACONDA was founded in 2005 and reintegrated during 2008.
 The label Shoebox was a cooperation with Egmont Interactive, which was taken over by dtp after Egmont left the PC games sector in 2001.

 Dtp stated that its entertainment's business activities are concentrated in four pillars: game development, game publishing and distribution, children's software publishing and distribution, and general distribution services.